Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 ### TRANSACTION

 An implementation defined transaction type.
-Must include some freeform `data` co.ntaining rollup transactions.
+Must include some freeform `data` containing rollup transactions.
 May include additional fields, but these will not be passed along to the rollup.

 | Name          | Type   | Description                              |